kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/B_OneOf.md

 # OneOf
-Creates a fuzzr that randomly selects one value or fuzzr from the provided options.
+Creates a Fuzzr that randomly selects one value or Fuzzr from the provided options.

 **Signature:**
 ```csharp